singingwolfboy/flask-dance/docs/testing.rst

 with the OAuth provider or not.
 Flask-Dance provides two mock token storages:

-.. currentmodule:: flask_dance.consumer.backend
+.. currentmodule:: flask_dance.consumer.storage

-.. autoclass:: NullBackend
+.. autoclass:: NullStorage

-.. autoclass:: MemoryBackend
+.. autoclass:: MemoryStorage

 Let's say you are testing the following code::